boldchains/node-api-server/README.md

 # Design

+### Server-side

 Asynchronous data received from drones can be seen as streams of data.
 For asynchronous data streams, use of __Reactive Programming__ can provide an elegant solution.

 As __NodeJS__ is popular for building asynchronous application, the dashboard implementation can be done in NodeJS.

-To handle real-time factor, client's polling to server to fetch data periodically is not an ideal one, instead, __websockets__ and __socket.io__ can be used.
+To handle real-time monitoring factor, client's polling to server to fetch data periodically is not an ideal one, instead, __websockets__ protocol and __socket.io__ library can be used which are already widely used for streaming related requirements, instant messengers applications.

+### Client-side

-For client side coding __React JS__ can be used.
+For client side coding another popular library __React JS__ can be used.